Meet the Team

 Allison Chavez, Assistant Instructor | High Desert

 Allison Chavez is an Assistant Instructor at The Write of Your L!fe in Hesperia and Apple Valley.
-Aside from being Wonder Woman during the day, she assists her students with the completion of credit learning packets at Learn 4 Life, WWW's partner site and assists in the instruction of The Write of Your L!fe.
-Allison has an Associates Degree in Fine Arts from Victor Valley College in Victorville and went to high school at the Academy for Academic Excellence in Apple Valley.
-She has a passion for art and teaching.
+She assists her students with the completion of artifacts and credit learning packets at Learn 4 Life, WWW's partner site.
+Currently, Allison is a tutor for K-12 students at Taylor Mobile Tutoring and the non-profit Mojave Asters Tutoring.
+She is a devoted artist and spends her free time perfecting her craft.
+Her passion for art and teaching is essential in cultivating the creative expression of her students.
+Allison has an Associates Degree in Fine Arts from Victor Valley College in Victorville, and she plans on pursuing a Bachelors degree in Gender Studies.

 Tonia Ferguson, Secretary